 We will perform the procedures required by the National Audit Office (NAO) on the Whole of Government Accounts submission following the completion of the financial statements audit and provide an update to the Committee following completion of this work.
-Currently, the issue of the template submission by HM Treasury has been delayed, meaning that this work cannot be performed until December at the earliest.
+Currently, the issue of the template submission by HM Treasury has been delayed, meaning that this work cannot be performed until it is.
 The audit certificate will be issued once this work is complete.